Table of contents

 application/pdf Adobe Portable Document Format file pdf Yes Yes Yes

-application/postscript Postscript ps Yes Yes Yes
+application/postscript Postscript ai, ps Yes Yes Yes

 application/rar RAR File rar Yes Yes Yes